einbahnstrasse/Goldford-MTEC1003/labs/14/lab-14-part2-web-design.md

 * * *

-At the end of this lab, your **/lab-14-part2-site** should contain the following 7 files:
+At the end of this lab, your **/lab-14-part2-site** repo should contain the following 7 files:
 1. **index.html**
 2. **style.css**
 3. **fauci.v01.jpg**